 - 1. Where a cutting authority area has less than 2 500 m of timber the stumpage rate may, at the discretion of the regional appraisal coordinator, be determined by using the stumpage rates approved by the director under section 7.1 for each of those species in the forest district in which the cutting authority area is located. - 2.
-The stumpage rate calculated under this section is not adjusted quarterly.
+The stumpage rate determined under this section shall be redetermined in accordance with section 3.3.6.